thawh/walk-to-earn-arduino/README.md

 Please check out the devices/nano-iot-33 folder: configure `secrets.h` and flash the `verifiable-steps-counter.ino` to your Arduino Nano 33 IoT board.

-Follow the MachineFi Get Started up to the simulated data (excluded).
+Follow the MachineFi Get Started up to the [simulated data section](https://developers.iotex.io/posts/deploy-a-machinefi-dapp#send-simulated-data) (excluded).

 Shake your Nano 33 board to send some steps to the W3bStream-Preview service!